-Social Security Scotland: the part of the Scottish Government that deals with Best Start and Scottish child payment.
+Social Security Scotland (SSS): the part of the Scottish Government that deals with Scottish benefits such as Best Start and Scottish child payment.

-Statutory maternity pay (SMP): wages from your employer while you are on maternity leave if you have worked for long enough and earned enough to qualify.
+Statutory maternity pay (SMP): payment from your employer while you are on maternity leave if you have worked for long enough and earned enough to qualify.